 KEY 13 Challenger charisma: The challenging-party candidate is not charismatic or a national hero.

 These thirteen keys fall into three categories.
 The first four are the political keys, because they have to do with the political conditions of the election.
 The next seven keys (5-11) are the performance keys, because they have to do with the success or failure of the incumbent part in governing.
 The last two keys are the personality keys, because they are about whether one or both of the candidates have the attractive personality of a charismatic person or national hero.
-Notice that of the twelve keys, only two are about the personal characteristics of the candidates: it's the incumbent party that is being judged, not the candidates.
+Notice that of the thirteen keys, only two are about the personal characteristics of the candidates: it's the incumbent party that is being judged, not the candidates.

 Although Lichtman does not assign weights to the 13 keys, he does recognize that some of them have greater predictive power than others.
 The best single predictor is the contest key 2--whether the incumbent party agrees early and clearly on its nominee.
 This contest key calls thirty-four of the thirty-nine previous elections--a prediction rate of 87 percent.
 In only four of the twenty-seven elections in which the incumbent party had an uncontested nominee did that incumbent candidate lose--Herbert Hoover in 1932, Richard Nixon in 1960, George H. W. Bush in 1992, and John McCain in 2008 (pp. 25-26).